HabitatFramework/UserGuide/interface/interface.rst

 	* A pop-up message will appear informing when the export has completed and prompting if the new GIS layer should be loaded into the active GIS document/workspace.

 	.. note::
-		The default export folder destination can be set by MapInfo users (see :ref:`gis_options` for more details).
+		The default export folder destination can be set by MapInfo users (see :ref:`options_gis` for more details).

 	.. warning::
 		Exporting all features or a large number of features can take a long time depending upon the number of features and the configuration of the HLU Tool and the associated GIS application and attribute database system.